Email Archiving and Retention Policies Your Organization Should Implement Now

 • Free up storage space: Any emails in your trash or sent folders still count toward your overall storage until you permanently delete them.

-• Use archive folder: Avoid using your trash folder as an archive folder.
+• Use online archive mailbox: Avoid using your trash folder as an archive folder.
 Anything you want to save can be archived rather than “stored” in your trash folder.

 Why Does It Matter How Many Emails I Keep?